abhinaba-ghosh/cucumber-bdd-api-framework/README.md

 npm run test
 ```

-The above command would trigger tests in chrome and generate Serenity-BDD reports automatically!
+The above command would trigger api tests and generate BDD reports automatically!

 > The execution reports would be available in **target** folder